Skip to main content

 In this episode, Tucson Phone Slingers . . .

-In the not so wild west, today's cowboy is clean-shaven, a manicure, dressed in pressed denim jeans, a dual-pocket embroidered shirt, a broad-brimmed Stetson hat, polished boots, a Rolex, and a fine leather sheath strapped to his belt.
+In the not-so-wild west, today's cowboy is clean-shaven, a manicure, dressed in pressed denim jeans, a dual-pocket embroidered shirt, a broad-brimmed Stetson hat, polished boots, a Rolex, and a fine leather sheath strapped to his belt.
 The latest smartphone hovered below his gun hand, and a quick-flip, six-inch knife at the other.
 The horses?
 Under the hood of their climate-controlled, ¾ ton, four-wheel drive pick-up trucks.

 Draw - their smartphone slides from its holster.
-They snap a photo, and the conversation goes something like this; "Hey, Jack - you there?
-These pistols are a steal, only $1,200.00 (I'm sure I can talk this guy down).
+They snap a photo, and the conversation goes like this; "Hey, Jack - you there?
+These pistols are a steal, and they cost only $1,200.00 (I'm sure I can talk this guy down).
 I'm sending you a photo; give me an honest opinion, no bullshit."
 In the meantime, Lori is standing about 20 yards away, watching this spectacle, hesitant to come near this booth.

 "Can you blame her?”
 I’m thinking the coffee shop is a little more civilized.